-Innovative and inspiring nicely sums up Rotterdam, the major port city in the Dutch province of South Holland.
+The words innovative and inspiring sum up Rotterdam, a major port city in the Dutch province of South Holland.
 The Netherlands' second largest city has a diverse community, a captivating maritime history, and an abundance of excellent museums.

 The rapid expansion of Rotterdam’s art scene, and the surge of quality dining and drinking venues make the port one of Europe's most exciting cities.
 The 17th century Delfshaven neighbourhood is home to canal side boutiques and shopping, and is one area of Rotterdam that still offers an impression of what the city looked like before the bombings.
 [ReadMore]